Info on the Animal Class Mammals

 Mammals are herbivores, carnivores, or omnivores – in short, they include every feeding habit.
 Yet, it is remarkable that the largest terrestrial mammals are herbivores (elephants, giraffes), although they only feed on the green parts of plants.
 They permanently need food, while animals of prey can go hungry between meals for a while.

 There are many varieties of mammals.
-They can move in many different ways: swim, crawl, jump, dive, climb, fly, run, etc.
+They can move in many different ways: swim, crawl, jump, dive, climb, fly and run.

 Mammals give birth to babies that already start to develop in their mother’s womb.
 Exceptions are egg-laying mammals such as the platypus or the echidna.